This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Publication History and Census

-This map was created by Thomas Stamford Raffles and engraved by John Walker for publication in Raffles' History of Java in 1817.
+This map was created by Thomas Stamford Raffles and engraved by John Walker for publication in Raffles' 1817 History of Java, though the map is not present in all examples of that work.
 A History of Java is well represented in institutional collections as it represents the most important history of Java written in the 19th century.
-The map does not appear to have been published in all examples of the work.
-The separate map is catalogued as being part of only four institutional collections and is rare on the private market.
+The separate map is cataloged as being part of only four institutional collections and is rare on the private market.

 Cartographer